Email Marketing Best Practices: 11 Tips for 2022

 When you feel stuck, try using an A/B test on different subject lines to see which resonates with your subscribers best.

-(Keep in mind email accounts and mobile devices frequently truncate any subject lines that exceed 30 and 50 characters (including spaces), so you'll want to keep characters in that range.)
+Pro tip: keep in mind that email accounts and mobile devices frequently truncate any subject lines that exceed 30 and 50 characters (including spaces), so you'll want to keep characters in that range.